 The mortgage industry is filled with jargon that can overwhelm and confuse the best of us.

-Perhaps no two terms are more important—and easy to muddle—than mortgage broker and mortgage lender.
-Understanding their differences and where they overlap is a first step to managing the homebuying journey successfully.
+Perhaps no two terms are easier to muddle than mortgage broker and mortgage lender.
+Understanding their differences and where they overlap can be a helpful first step to managing the home-buying journey.

 To help remove any confusion, we’ll cover the difference between a broker vs. lender, the pros and cons of each and how to find a mortgage broker or lender.
-Finally, we’ll help you determine when you should work with a mortgage broker—versus only a lender.
+Finally, we’ll help you determine when you should work with a mortgage broker.

 Think of a mortgage broker as a matchmaker between you, the homebuyer, and your perfect lender “match.”
 When buying a home or refinancing, a mortgage broker doesn’t lend you money directly, but acts as a liaison between you and your lender.